AndyOGo/gulp-pilot/README.md

 ### new GulpPilot()
 GulpPilot helps you to manage you build tasks in separate, well structured files.

+**Usage:** Every task's factory function is invoked with the following 3 parameters:
+- gulp - The gulp instance
+- $ - The gulp-load-plugins instance hash.
+- [config] - The default config, a specified config, or a merged version of both (optional).

 **Peer-Dependencies:** This plugins requires your package to use gulp, gulp-util and gulp-load-plugins.

 **Note:** Your default config is always in your root folder called <package.name>.conf.{js,json}